 1.4 Participation in the plan is restricted to finalists, delegates, alternate delegates and support adults.

 2.1 A travel fee shall be determined after consultation with commercial air and surface carriers, designated travel agent(s), and considering recent participation patterns, the distribution of participants across Canada and the location of the CWSF.
-This fee shall be announced to regions no later than October 1 in the year preceding travel.

-- All regions shall pay a non-refundable deposit based on their expected number of participants in the Plan for the year.
-The deadline for payment shall be in December.
+2.2 The travel fee shall be payable to Youth Science Canada and comprises two payments, which may be combined with other fees.
+All regions shall pay a non-refundable deposit based on the anticipated number of participants in the Plan for the year.
+The deadline for payment of the deposit shall be in December.
 The balance shall be paid by a due date established by Youth Science Canada.

 3 Air Travel

 3.1 Youth Science Canada shall arrange for economical air travel giving consideration to fares, scheduling, and flexibility as well as airline deposit requirements, change fees, incentives and refund policies.
 Regions shall not have a choice of airline.

 3.2 Regions designated for air travel shall confirm their departure airport as part of annual affiliation.
 Changes to the departure airport prior to April 30 may be accommodated, subject to additional fees and taxes.